AcademySoftwareFoundation/tac/process/contributing.md

 A: The ASWF TAC sees value in lowering the friction to contribution, and is investigating this as an option as the number of hosted projects grows.
 In the meantime, projects aligning around the [Linux Foundation minimal CCLA template](ccla_template.md) will ensure that the legal review for signing a CCLA is minimal.

-Q: When a project uses a CLA with the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), it is common for the [Apache CCLA](https://www.apache.org/licenses/cla-corporate.txt) to be employed?
+Q: When a project uses a CLA with the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), is it common for the [Apache CCLA](https://www.apache.org/licenses/cla-corporate.txt) to be employed?
 Should ASWF projects that require a CLA and use the Apache License, Version 2.0 employ the Apache CLA or the LF minimal CLA?

 A: There is no requirement for a project to adopt an Apache CCLA with code licensed under the Apache License, Version 2.0.
-Many open source projects leverage the Apache License, Version 2.0 without using the Apache CCLA or sometimes without a CLA in general ( in many cases use of the [DCO](https://developercertificate.org/) alone is sufficent for project communities ).
+Many open source projects leverage the Apache License, Version 2.0 without using the Apache CCLA or sometimes without a CLA in general (in many cases use of the [DCO](https://developercertificate.org/) alone is sufficent for project communities).

 The ASWF community is aiming to align around the [Linux Foundation minimal CCLA template](ccla_template.md) in cases where use of a CLA is required.